 Why you don’t need a non executive director or NED

-Often a young ambitious business owner, often a technology business, asks me about getting a Non Executive Director or NED.
-Sometimes they ask me to be the non executive director.
+Often an ambitious business owner, often a technology business, asks me about getting a Non Executive Director or NED.
+Sometimes they ask me to be the non-executive director.
 I always say no to this.

 That’s the conventional wisdom anyway, but as with most “common sense” ideas about business, reality is a bit more complex.

-I want to take you through some of the common myths about non execs so you can make up your own mind if you need a grey hair or not.
+I want to take you through some of the common myths about non-execs so you can make up your own mind if you need grey hair non-executive director or not.

 The myths of NEDs – and what happens in the real world